pssolanki111/polygon/docs/Getting-Started.rst

 Welcome to ``polygon``.
 Read this page to quickly install and configure this library to write your first Polygon Python application.

+**It is highly recommended to read this page to the full as it has important information**

 What you need to have
 ---------------------